JakePeyser/runkeeper-hashmatch/README.md

 **`/analyze/personality/@hashtag`:** Aggregates users' tweets for the input hashtag and runs them through the Personality Insights API, saving the results in the `hashtags` collection in the database.
 If analysis for the hashtag already exists, it is overwritten with the new results

 **Note:** Keep the [Twitter API rate limiting policy][twitter_rate_limit_url] in mind, as the first route hits the API an average of 25 times per call.

+## Routes

+**`/like/@handle`:** Runs the Runkeeper Hashmatch algorithm on the input Twitter handle.

+**`/lists/profiles`:** Lists the individuals whose tweets have been used as input for the personality analysis of the running hashtags.

+**`/lists/users`:** Lists the users whose tweets have previously been analyzed by Personality Insights and compared to the aggregate personalities of the running hashtags.

+**`/lists/hashtags`:** Lists the running hashtags and the number of respective users whose tweets were included as a part of their personality analysis.

+**`/data/profiles`:** Sends back all profiles in the database in JSON format.
+Additional routes of `id/@id` and `hashtag/@hashtag` are available for returning a subset of profiles.

+**`/data/users`:** Sends back all users in the database in JSON format.
+The additional route of `id/@id` is available for returning a unique user.

+**`/data/hashtags`:** Sends back all hashtags in the database in JSON format.
+The additional route of `hashtag/@hashtag` is available for returning a unique hashtag.

 ## Troubleshooting